Latin Gloss Grammar Tag

 Ex 30:30 Aaron et filios eius unges, sanctificabisque eos, ut sacerdotio fungantur mihi.

-Aaron and his sons you shall anoint, and you shall sanctify them, so that they may serve me in the priesthood.
+And you shall anoint Aaron and his sons, and you shall sanctify them, so that they may serve Me in the priesthood,

 # Latin Gloss Grammar Tag